 Topic Rotation & Article Packet

-We feature two topics per school year (Fall and Spring) and an article packet constructed by participating students.
-Consisting of a variety of scholarly and topical sources, the article packet is the sole source of quoted evidence in debates.
-The packet is also expanded and revised throughout the topic cycle as participants’ arguments evolve.
+We feature two topics per school year (Fall and Spring) and an article library constructed by participating programs.
+Consisting of a variety of scholarly and topical sources, the article library is the sole source of quoted evidence in debates.
+The library is also expanded and revised throughout the topic cycle as participants’ arguments evolve.

 90 Minute Debates